Adeia (ADEA) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the provider of chip technology for small electronic devices had gained 6.3% in the past month.
-In that same time, the Business Services sector gained 3.26%, while the S&P 500 gained 3.34%.
+Prior to today's trading, shares of the provider of chip technology for small electronic devices had gained 10.7% over the past month.
+This has outpaced the Business Services sector's gain of 2.93% and the S&P 500's gain of 2.65% in that time.

-Investors will be hoping for strength from Adeia as it approaches its next earnings release.
-On that day, Adeia is projected to report earnings of $0.22 per share, which would represent a year-over-year decline of 57.69%.
+Adeia will be looking to display strength as it nears its next earnings release, which is expected to be August 7, 2023.
+The company is expected to report EPS of $0.22, down 57.69% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $84.17 million, down 64.03% from the year-ago period.

-Any recent changes to analyst estimates for Adeia should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Adeia.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Adeia is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Adeia is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, Adeia currently has a Forward P/E ratio of 8.26.
-This valuation marks a discount compared to its industry's average Forward P/E of 23.23.
+Digging into valuation, Adeia currently has a Forward P/E ratio of 8.61.
+Its industry sports an average Forward P/E of 23.19, so we one might conclude that Adeia is trading at a discount comparatively.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.